-Students in French V write full-length compositions with a time limit of 40 minutes once every two weeks, either in class or at home as homework.
+Students write e-mails, persuasive essays, and cultural comparisons as well as compositions, either in class or at home as homework.
 When corrected, errors are always coded (i.e. Inf (infinitif), PC (Passé composé), Fém (féminin) etc. and it is the responsibility of the students to correct their errors.
 All compositions must have transitional words (i.e. puis, ensuite, enfin...) in order to enhance the flow of the composition.
 In addition, essays shall include a required number of adverbs, adjectives, idiomatic expressions, and conjunctions and expressions that require the subjunctive.
 Students will rewrite their compositions in class after correcting their errors.
 Students will have no use of dictionaries or other notes after the first quarter of the school year for the in-class compositions.